DustinWatts/FreeTouchDeck/case/ESP32_TFT_Combiner_Case/readme.md

 Setting the Support Overhang Angle to 70 ensures that the hole for the USB cable and the the press fit ridge are properly supported, but doesn't over-support everything.

 You can also download the case from Thingiverse: [FreeTouchDeck Case](https://www.thingiverse.com/thing:4661069)

+Or any of the awesome cases other people have designed!
+[FreeTouchDeck Cases on Thingeverse](https://www.thingiverse.com/search?q=freetouchdeck&type=things&sort=relevant)